This document desribes a «break-glass» mechanism based on SSH certificate-based authentication with authorization implemented via NSS and PAM modules

 - only

-pubkey type is supported - user is created each time when username matches with compliance.
+ed25519pubkey type is supported - user is created each time when username matches with compliance.
 If SSH-server sends

-(e.g. invalid certificate) for some reason then user record is not deleted
+SSH_MSG_USERAUTH_FAILURE(e.g. invalid certificate) for some reason then user record is not deleted

 Pitfals